 Married and had two step children.
 She got along with Jack's ex wife, Sally, attending each other's weddings with Olivia being the photographer at Sally's.
 They also spent Hallowe'en and Christmas Eve and Christmas mornings at Sally's.

 Her wedding to Jack took place in 1988.
 One of his presents to her was bicycle built for two which was used a lot.
-The entertainment was provided by local bands including the Parachute club which had a big hit, "Rise Up" which has become an anthem of lesbians.
+The entertainment was provided by local bands including the Parachute club which had a big hit, "Rise Up" which has become an anthem for lesbians.

 Olivia made a conscious decision not to have children.
 She involved herself with the raising of her two step children.
 She wanted to devote her time and energy to activist causes.